Our Incredible List of Speakers for Princeton Community Works 2026….Currently being Populated. Stay Tuned..

 BOARD NOT BORED: CREATING ENGAGED BOARDS with Adriana Abizadeh

-All of Adriana’s professional working experience has been in the nonprofit sector and she is passionate about serving others.
+Adriana Abizadeh-Barbour is the President of Catalyst Consulting Group (CCG), a boutique consulting firm moving projects forward for nonprofits and other stakeholders.
+The firm specializes in strategic planning, leadership development, and board governance.
+Adriana’s expertise is in supporting grassroots organizations with growth strategies and developing welcoming and inclusive work cultures.
+Adriana is also the executive director of the Kensington Corridor Trust in Philadelphia, the nation’s first neighborhood trust focused on a commercial corridor.
+There she focuses on the collective ownership of real estate and neighborhood governance.
+She has also served as a policy fellow at Rutgers University and Princeton University.
+Adriana’s professional experience has been in the nonprofit sector, and she is passionate about serving others.
 She has committed herself to serving on several boards that reflect some of her deepest passions: immigration, racial and health equity, and youth development.
-Adriana has a BA from Rutgers University in Political Science with a minor in Security Intelligence and Counter Terrorism.
+Adriana has a BA in Political Science from Rutgers University with a minor in Security Intelligence and Counterterrorism.
 She also has an MS in Public Policy from Drexel University.

 Marge Smith is best known as a knowledgeable nonprofit leader/consultant/volunteer locally and nationally.
 Marge’s career encompasses a history of working with Volunteers as President on over nine nonprofit boards, as President of the Princeton YWCA, where there were over 1000 volunteers.